 You Have One Shot – Get Experienced Legal Help

 Successfully applying for asylum is a complex process, and most people fail.
 To increase your likelihood of getting asylum, you need an experienced immigration lawyer.
 The immigration lawyers at Ghazi Law Group in Sherman Oaks, California, can help.
-Call us for a free consultation at (818) 839-6644 or email us at firstname.lastname@example.org.
+Call us for a consultation at (818) 839-6644 or email us at firstname.lastname@example.org.